-The name I would call the heaviness I felt is shame.
+I would call it shame.
 Shame is feeling bad because of who you are — as opposed to guilt, which is feeling bad for something you have done.
 The fetters of shame are often associated with people who have been sexually molested or physically abused, or with those who have suffered horrific childhood trauma.
 I had none of those things in my history.

 But when I was eight years old something happened that made an indelible mark on my mind.
 It was a cold January day, and I had just come home from school.
-My family had just moved from Texas back to my mother’s hometown in South Arkansas, where she grew up, so I was the new kid at school.
+We had recently moved from Texas back to my mother’s hometown in South Arkansas where she grew up, so I was the new kid at school.
+I got off the bus at my grandparents’ house that afternoon, excited about the possibilities of new friendships.
 I began telling my mom all about my new friends when she interrupted me.
-Looking me straight in the eye, she told me that the people in our community didn’t think our family was as “good” as they were.
-She said that I could play with the other children at school, but I needed to understand that they would never accept me.
+Looking me straight in the eye, she told me the people in our community didn’t think our family was as “good” as they were.
+She said I could play with the other children at school, but I needed to understand that they would never accept me.

 A sadness overcame me, a dreadful heaviness.
 When I went back to school the next day, I couldn’t look the other children in the eye.
 I was ashamed.
 I was so ashamed to be me.

-Immediately I began building walls around my heart.
-I didn’t realize I was building any walls, but within a short time, those internal defenses were impenetrable.
+Immediately I began building walls up around my heart.
+I didn’t realize I was building anything like walls, but I surely was, and within a short time, those internal defenses were impenetrable.
 My self-worth was severely damaged.
-Outwardly I appeared bright and outgoing, but on the inside, those walls were a fortress that protected that shameful place from exposure and created a barrier to keep others out.
-Without a doubt, I knew that I was a nothing and a nobody, and I didn’t matter.
+Outwardly I could appear bright and outgoing, but on the inside, those walls were a steel fortress.
+They protected that shameful place from exposure and created a barrier to keep others out.
+Without a doubt, I knew I was a nothing and a nobody, and I didn’t matter.